Call to Arms (1982 video game)

-Call to Arms (also known as Conquest) is a 1982 computer wargame published by Sirius Software.
+Call to Arms (also known as Conquest) is a computer wargame published in 1982 by Sirius Software for MS-DOS.
+It was developed by Mike Falkner.

 Gameplay

 Call to Arms is a game in which players can fight opponents in Europe during 1942 or in Scotland during 1750 as a strategy wargame.

 Reception

 Mark Lacine reviewed the game for Computer Gaming World, and stated that "Conquest is a very enjoyable game, simple to learn and challenging enough for the serious computer gamer."